 Sensei Mark Gaspar

 Mark Gaspar began studying Uechi-ryu in 1981 under Sensei Bob Galeone in Annapolis, Maryland, and continued his training under Marty Dow in Takoma Park, Maryland.
 After suspending his formal training for several years, Mark returned to his training and joined the Okinawan Karate Dojo in Ellicott City in 2006.
-Mark currently holds the rank of Godan, 5th degree black belt.
+Mark currently holds the rank of Rokudan, 6th degree black belt that he earned in July 2019.
 Over the years, Mark has attended numerous training sessions where he has received advanced training from several of the world’s most respected Uechi-ryu masters, including Kiyohide Shinjo, Narahiro Shinjo, James Thompson, Kanmei Uechi, and Shinyu Gushi.
 Mark is a partner in a Baltimore law firm and is also an owner/operator of the Okinawan Karate Dojo.
 He is married with 3 kids.

 Robert Wilkie graduated from the University of Maryland, College Park in 2014 with a Bachelors of Science studying Cell Biology and Molecular Genetics.
 He began training in martial arts his senior year (Fall 2013) and began studying Brazilian jiu-jitsu.
 He has trained in a mix of other styles including Tae Kwon Do, Tang Soo Do, Boxing, and Judo/Jujutsu at the UMD Black Belt Club before joining the Okinawan Karate Club where he was first introduced to Uechi-ryu.
 Both clubs helped Robert discover his passion for the martial arts.
 After graduating, he joined the Okinawan Karate Dojo in August 2014.
 He left the scientific industry to become the full-time head instructor in September 2016.
-He earned his Shodan (1st degree black belt) in July 2017.
-He also trains in Okinawan Kobudo (traditional weapons) on his own time and is the instructor for our Kobudo classes.
+He earned his Shodan (1st degree black belt) in July 2017, competed in the 1st International Karate Tournament in Okinawa, Japan in August 2018, and earned his Nidan (2nd degree black belt) in July 2019.
+He also trains in Ryukyu Kobudo (traditional weapons) under Sensei Masakazu Kinjo and is the instructor for our Kobudo classes.

 After High School, Connor joined the US Army, and served as a Paratrooper for the 173rd Airborne Combat Brigade, stationed in Vicenza Italy.
 He served 1 deployment in Afghanistan, and left the military shortly after returning.
 Connor now strives to grow with his surroundings, finding joy participating with the community and comfort in his continuing study of the martial arts.